jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 * What is an atomic operation?
 * Your freshly configured http server is not running after a restart, what can you do?
 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
+  Answer: Permission of the directory .ssh and the file authorized_keys could be wrong.

 * Did you ever create RPM's, DEB's or solaris pkg's?
+Answer: Use rpmbuild to build RPMs.

 * What does ```:(){ :|:& };:``` do on your system?
 * How do you catch a Linux signal on a script?
 * Can you catch a SIGKILL?